RyanVSo/BDS-Project/README.md

-All vectorizers and models stored in Google Drive due to restraints.
+All vectorizers and models stored in Google Drive due to size restraints.